Orbit spaces of equivariantly formal torus actions of complexity one: Topology of sponges

 Since both spaces $Z^{n-2}$ and $S_Z$ have acyclic faces, the constructed map $f\colon Z^{n-2}\to |S_Z|$ induces the isomorphism of the (co)homology spectral sequences corresponding to the filtrations on these spaces.
 Therefore $|S_Z|$ has the same homology as $Z^{n-2}$, in particular it is $(n-3)$-acyclic.

-The same argument shows that $|(S_Z)_{<F}|$ is a homology sphere.
+A similar argument shows that $|(S_Z)_{<F}|$ has homology isomorphic to that of $F_{-1}$.
+Now, by definition of acyclic sponge, $(F,F_{-1})$ is a homology cell, in particular, $F_{-1}=\dd F$ is a homology sphere.
+Therefore, homology of $|(S_Z)_{<F}|$ is also isomorphic to homology of the sphere of the same dimension.